Tate's Barn

-Tate's Barn is a historic barn in Camden, Arkansas.
+Tate's Barn is an historic barn in Camden, Arkansas.
 It is located on the Oakland Farm, a 96 acre property off Oakland Street, belonging to the Tate family, who were among Ouachita County's first American settlers.
 The barn, probably built in the 1880s, is a cypress structure with a complex floor plan spanning five levels.
 It is 37 ft wide and 50 ft long, with a potato cellar, corn storage rooms, equipment storage, and two levels of hay loft.
 Two sheds are attached to the barn, one housing horse stalls, the other farm implements.

 The barn was listed on the National Register of Historic Places in 1972.